ag-informatics/ag-informatics-course/module4/lab4/README.md

 ## 3. Initialize the Project & Application
-Initalize a project titled **'ACRE'**.
+Initalize a project titled **'acre'**.
-Within this project, initialize an app titled **'acreLog'**.
+Within this project, initialize an app titled **'acrelog'**.

-Make sure you create a **'urls.py'** file inside acreLog, as well as required subfolders (e.g., for templates), just like we did in the previous module.
+Make sure you create a **'urls.py'** file inside acrelog, as well as required subfolders (e.g., for templates), just like we did in the previous module.

 Create a stub template file called **'index.hml'**, and add the corresponding `index` function in **'views.py'**.
 You will also need to add a route to this file, just like we did in the previous module.
 Display a message like "hello world" via your `index` stub to test that you have connected all the pieces together.

 Your app folder should look like this:
 ```
-ACRE/
+acre/
   manage.py
-  lab4/
+  acre/
-  acreLog/
+  acrelog/
       migrations/
       templates/
         index.html